adambarla/NMT-augment/README.md

 ```
 Same goes for all other parameter defined in `src/conf/`.

+We use [Accelerate](https://huggingface.co/docs/accelerate/en/index) to leverage hardware accelerators for mixed precision training, gradient accumulation, and logging with [Weights & Biases](https://wandb.ai/site) (wandb).
+The Accelerator object is instantiated with the desired settings, e.g., `accelerator = Accelerator(mixed_precision='fp16', log_with='wandb')`.

 ## Data

 WMT 2014 English-to-German.
 WMT 2014 is a collection of datasets used in shared tasks of the Ninth Workshop